localstack/localstack.github.io/content/blog/2023-11-13-announcing-localstack-30-general-availability/index.md

 We're excited to announce a new native implementation of Step Functions, featuring several enhancements and additional capabilities compared to the previous provider.
 This update significantly expands support, including extended handling of timeouts and heartbeats, state machine versioning, Map states, and integration with EventBridge.
 It also includes support for the latest set of Intrinsic Functions.
 A major focus of this update is the improved API parity with AWS Step Functions, aligning more closely with its functionalities.

 Our commitment to enhancing the Step Functions implementation continues.
 In the upcoming months, users can expect further exciting additions such as express workflows, expanded service integrations, and activity support, among others.
-The adoption of this new native implementation streamlines our ability to introduce new features and address issues in StepFunctions more efficiently than ever before.
+The adoption of this new native implementation streamlines our ability to introduce new features and address issues in Step Functions more efficiently than ever before.

 Check out our [Step Functions documentation](https://docs.localstack.cloud/user-guide/aws/stepfunctions/) and [Discuss post](https://discuss.localstack.cloud/t/new-stepfunctions-implementation-in-localstack-3-0/593) for more information.